oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 This concludes this task.
 You may now **proceed to the next task.**

-## Task 2: Set up a user credentials table
+## Task 2: Set Up a User Credentials Table
 All of your users’ authentication credentials and user information needs to be stored somewhere in order for your application to properly authenticate users upon login.
 This is the purpose of a user credentials table.
 In order for the users table to function as intended, you will also need to create a couple of other Database Objects, such as constraints and triggers to maintain uniqueness of usernames/emails as well as to set required values.